PieterVerbeke/COMPASS/ReadME.md

 	**Path to the folder where the output-figure(s) will be stored**
 	- e.g. "C:\Users\maudb\Downloads"

 3. Run the PowerAnalysis.py script using the correct Anaconda 3 environment.

    If one followed the Installation guide above, a PyPower environment has been created.

    To use this environment:
    * Open Anaconda prompt
    * Now, run: ```conda activate pyPower```

    To run COMPASS:
    * Go to the directory where the COMPASS files are stored using ```cd```
    * Now, run: ```python PowerAnalysis.py IC```, ```python PowerAnalysis.py EC``` or ```python PowerAnalysis.py GD``` depending on the criterion that you want to use.

 4. Check the output in the shell & the stored figure(s) in the _output_folder_
-   * _power estimate_: the probability to obtain adequate parameter estimates
+   * _power estimate_: the probability to obtain adequate parameter estimates.
    * _probability density plot of the Statistic of interest_: a plot visualising the obtained values for the Statistic of interest in all power recovery analyses
      - x-axis: values for the statistic of interest (correlation or T-Statistic)
      - y-axis: probability density for each value